skaji/change-shebang/README.md

 - [https://github.com/shoichikaji/relocatable-perl](https://github.com/shoichikaji/relocatable-perl)
 - [https://github.com/shoichikaji/relocatable-perl-growthforecast](https://github.com/shoichikaji/relocatable-perl-growthforecast)

-# LICENSE

-Copyright (C) Shoichi Kaji.

-This library is free software; you can redistribute it and/or modify it under the same terms as Perl itself.

 # AUTHOR

 Shoichi Kaji <skaji@cpan.org>

+# COPYRIGHT AND LICENSE

+Copyright 2018 Shoichi Kaji <skaji@cpan.org>

+This library is free software; you can redistribute it and/or modify it under the same terms as Perl itself.